Axiom (computer algebra system): History

 Scratchpad II was renamed Axiom when IBM decided, circa 1990, to make it a commercial product.
 A few years later, it was sold to NAG.
 In 2001, it was withdrawn from the market and re-released under the Modified BSD License.
 Since then, the project's lead developer has been Tim Daly.

 In 2007, Axiom was forked twice, originating two different open-source projects: OpenAxiom and FriCAS, following "serious disagreement about project goals".
 The Axiom project continued to be developed by Tim Daly.

 The current research direction is "Proving Axiom Sane", that is, logical, rational, judicious, and sound.

 Documentation

 Axiom is a literate program.
-The source code is becoming available in a set of volumes which are available on the axiom-developer.org website.
+The source code is becoming available in a set of volumes which are available on the www.nongnu.org/axiom website.
 These volumes contain the actual source code of the system.